 In the future, optimization and the right bidding strategy will become critical to ensure maximum returns for storage assets.
 Future value opportunities will be localized as renewables proliferate and volatility increases.
 Negative or zero-price events, already on the rise, will become more frequent, expanding opportunities for storage.
-Founder of energy technology and insights firm, EnAppSys and director of consultancy Encora Energy Paul Verrill says we should prepare for "very interesting summers in continental Europe because (countries including) the Netherlands and Germany are doubling down on solar, and that's going to create these massive excess generation periods, with this level of volatility is also becoming integral to the business case of solar PV projects.
+Founder of energy technology and insights firm, EnAppSys and director of consultancy Encora Energy Paul Verrill says we should prepare for "very interesting summers in continental Europe because (countries including) the Netherlands and Germany are doubling down on solar, and that's going to create these massive excess generation periods, frequency response revenues makes up only 20% of the stack.
+Across when storage can effectively time shift."
+Colocation storage in markets with this level of volatility is also becoming integral to the business case of solar PV projects.